This post has been updated with new research since it first ran in January 2019.

 New Year’s resolve flagging?
 Academic research can bolster your ambitions.
-We’ve collected peer-reviewed behavioral science research that might help you successfully achieve some common resolutions: saving money, exercising more, drinking less, quitting smoking, eating fewer treats, getting over your procrastination habit, and yes, even flossing.
+We’ve collected peer-reviewed behavioral science research that might help you successfully achieve some common resolutions: spending less time on your smartphone, saving money, exercising more, drinking less, quitting smoking, eating fewer treats, getting over your procrastination habit, and yes, even flossing.
 Read on to become a better you.

 If you’ve resolved to CUT BACK ON DRINKING… try reading: “Young Adults Do Not Catch up Missed Drinks When Starting Later at Night—An Ecological Momentary Assessment Study”